Samsung QN90F TV Review

 0.060

-There's no noticeable difference in brightness when using Game Mode.
+The TV is a bit dimmer when using Game Mode, but it's barely noticeable.
 The above results are with Game HDR set to 'Basic' and HDR Tone Mapping set to 'Static.'

 Results with 'HDR Tone Mapping' set to 'Active':